 Thomas Bennett turned back, but his son Solomon continued on.
 Listening to the rifle shots from a distance, Thomas knew he had been right.
 The Indians waited in hiding while the militia marched past toward the British line, then when they were beyond any possible retreat, sprang up and crushed them mercilessly.

-Our text does not describe the battle itself, nor the next night’s massacre, but there are many accounts of those events, not all of which are in firm agreement.
-It does say that the day after the battle (Ironically, July 4) , Solomon Bennett returned to his father’s cabin and told of his escape, and that father and son, along with brother Andrew, fled at once to Stroudsberg, in the Delaware Valley.
+The day after the battle (Ironically, July 4) , Solomon Bennett returned to his father’s cabin and told of his escape, then father and son, along with brother Andrew, fled at once to Stroudsberg, in the Delaware Valley.
 In the aftermath of the battle, the Indians collected their British bounty on 227 scalps.

 “Massacre of Wyoming” by Alonzo Chapel, 1858